 Successfully defending a contested will

-This is a brief case study of a contested will claim we recently defended which illustrates of the sort of work we undertake on a day-to-day basis on behalf of defendants facing an inheritance claim.
+This is a brief case study of a contested will claim we recently defended which illustrates of the sort of work our Legal 500 recommended contentious probate team undertakes on a day-to-day basis on behalf of executors and beneficiaries facing an inheritance claim.
 We resolutely defended this contested will claim all the way to trial.
 The outcome, we are pleased to say, was highly favourable to our clients.

 The facts of the contested will claim

 An Inheritance Act claim was brought by widower, Lionel Whiteley, against his late wife’s estate.

 His wife, Christine Whiteley, had made a will a few months before she died.
 The bulk of her estate was divided into shares, with 5% going to Lionel, 47.5% to her son Barry and 47.5% to her daughter, Susan.
 It appointed Barry as the sole executor.